Tabalbar/RAG-template/README.md

 **Server won't start?**
 - Check that port 8000 is available
-- Verify your Google API key is valid
+- Verify your Google API key is valid in `.env`
 - Check logs: `docker logs <container-id>`

 **No search results?**